The Greatest Moments in Super Bowl History

-We took a look at all of these stories of both success and failure, of joy and sorrow, and now give to you the Most Memorable Moments in Super Bowl History.
+But sometimes, the Super Bowl is a launching pad to infamy, as blunders on the field turn people into household names for the wrong reasons.
+Think Scott Norwood’s field goal attempt going wide right or Jackie Smith dropping a wide-open touchdown pass.
+We took a look at these stories of both success and failure, of joy and sorrow, and give you the Greatest Moments in Super Bowl History.

 Date: 2/4/2007